Complete conservative dynamics for inspiralling compact binaries with spins at the fourth post-Newtonian order: Introduction

 In order to enable an improved analysis of the GW events, and consequently have an improved parameter estimation \cite{TheLIGOScientific:2016wfe, Abbott:2016izl}, i.e.~to gain more accurate information about the inner structure of the constituents, high order PN corrections are required, taking into account in particular the spin of the objects.
-Considering the recent completion of the 4PN order point-mass correction \cite{Damour:2014jta, Bernard:2015njp,Damour:2016abl}, a recent series of works \cite{Levi:2011eq, Levi:2014sba,Levi:2014gsa,Levi:2015msa,Levi:2015uxa,Levi:2015ixa} based on an effective field theory (EFT) approach for the binary inspiral \cite{Goldberger:2004jt,Goldberger:2007hy} has completed the same PN accuracy for binaries with generic compact spinning objects.
-This line of work includes all spin interactions linear and quadratic in spin up to the next-to-leading order (NLO) via an EFT for spinning objects, which was formulated in \cite{Levi:2015msa}, and further new results were obtained to next-to-NLO (NNLO), as well as the leading order (LO) cubic and quartic in spin interactions, all via the EFT for spin \cite{Levi:2015msa}.
+Considering the completion of the 4PN order point-mass correction \cite{Damour:2014jta, Bernard:2015njp,Damour:2016abl}, a series of works \cite{Levi:2011eq, Levi:2014sba,Levi:2014gsa,Levi:2015msa,Levi:2015uxa,Levi:2015ixa} based on an effective field theory (EFT) approach for the binary inspiral \cite{Goldberger:2004jt,Goldberger:2007hy} has completed the same PN accuracy for binaries with generic compact spinning objects.
+This line of work includes all spin interactions linear- and quadratic-in-spin up to the next-to-leading order (NLO) via an EFT for spinning objects, which was formulated in \cite{Levi:2015msa}, and further new results were obtained up to the next-to-NLO (NNLO), as well as at the leading order (LO) cubic- and quartic-in-spin interactions, all via the EFT for spin \cite{Levi:2015msa}.